piesrtasty/Rails-ToDos/README.md

 <code>bundle</code> (Which is a shortcut for 'bundle install'

-Create the Database and run the applications migrations to create the database's tables.
+Create the database and populate it with tables.

 <code>bundle exec rake db:create db:migrate</code>

 Start the server

 <code>bundle exec rails server</code>